-Data Submitted (UTC 11): 6/4/2019 6:26:54 PM First name: CT Last name: Bross Organization: Title:
+Data Submitted (UTC 11): 6/5/2019 2:55:30 PM First name: Eleanor A Last name: Hiteshew Organization: Title: Comments: I cannot state it better than it was stated to me:

-Comments: Wilderness recommendations in Alternative D of the draft forest plan, with the suggested improvements outlined below, would offer the best protection for the Gallatin Range and other critical wildlife habitat across the Custer Gallatin National Forest.
+Wilderness recommendations in Alternative D of the draft forest plan, with the suggested improvements (outlined below), would offer the best protection for the Gallatin Range and other critical wildlife habitat across the Custer Gallatin National Forest.

 Alternative D creates 39 Recommended Wilderness areas totaling over 711,000 acres, including the Gallatin Range, Lionhead, Crazy Mountains, Bridger Range, Cowboys Heaven, Deer Creeks, Line Creek Plateau, Emigrant Peak, West Fork Rock Creek, Red Lodge Creek, Pryor Mountains, and Tongue River Breaks.

 The draft plan has little direction for administering the Absaroka-Beartooth and Lee Metcalf Wildernesses.
 The current wilderness management plans allows destructively large groups of up to 25 head of stock (horses and mules) and 15 people in most areas.
 Research shows that impacts increase significantly when group-sizes exceed eight head of stock and 12 people.
 The Forest Service should reduce group size limits accordingly so as to protect all Wildernesses on the forest from harm.
 Further, the forest plan should put an end to ecologically destructive fish stocking in naturally fishless wilderness lakes, which significantly alters the areas' natural conditions.